 Another key issue with Instagram promotions is that they’re extremely short-lived.
 Rather than ranking and building up traffic over time, Instagram posts disappear into an archive of content.

 What this means is that paid partnerships on Instagram are best-suited to providing a short-term boost to your brand, rather than forming part of a long-term strategic plan.

 So, what happens if you do want to eke out longer-term benefits from influencers?

 Well, we’d probably lean towards using YouTube influencers, or influencers who run blogs using SEO to generate traffic.
-These avenues are designed to help users find your content over time.
+These avenues are more closely aligned with a content partnership, designed to help users find your content over time.
 So, even if you just paid the influencer for a one-off piece of content, the chances are that it will continue to benefit you passively, long into the future.

 On the other hand, to continue to generate benefits from a paid partnership on Instagram, you’ll realistically have to keep paying to generate more and more content.
 This becomes an even greater challenge if you work with an influencer who has multiple paid partnerships.
 Your sponsored posts will quickly get pushed down the influencer’s profile as they are replaced by posts designed to promote other brands.